 Actuarial valuations are made annually to update the post-employment benefit costs and the amount of contributions.
-All amounts presented in succeeding pages are based on the actuarial valuation report obtained from an independent actuary in 2017 and 2016.
+All amounts presented in below are based on the actuarial valuation report obtained from an independent actuary in 2018 and 2017.

 The amounts of retirement benefit asset (obligation) recognized in the statements of financial position are determined as follows: